Cultural Appropriation isn't the Same as Appreciation

 On the Anti-Oppression Resource and Training Alliance’s (AORTA) website, Nisha Ahuja, an actor and wellness coach, wrote that “Cultural appropriation is taking a symbol or cultural practice out of its original context and then plunking it down somewhere else.
 And it becomes devoid of its original meaning.
 The people who are doing the extraction often are benefiting, whether through personal gain, financial gain, or entertainment.”

-Adrienne Keene, author of the blog Native Appropriations, wrote that “There is always an inherent power imbalance — it is the dominant group taking from a marginalized group.
+Adrienne Keene, author of the blog Native Appropriations, wrote, “There is always an inherent power imbalance — it is the dominant group taking from a marginalized group.
 With cultural appropriation, this also often plays out in the realities of colonization: It is the colonizer taking from the colonized.”

-Yet with the abundance of information and resources available at our fingertips through smart phones, some continue to make poor decisions and, as a result get justly called out for it.
+Yet with the abundance of information and resources available on-demand and at our fingertips, some continue to make poor decisions and, as a result, get justly called out for it.
 So what are some blatant examples?
-We gathered a few of the worst offenders, which was followed by appropriate backlash:
+This goes well beyond Halloween costumes, which is important to note.
+Cultural appropriation takes shape every day of the year and in fundamental structures of our society.
+We gathered a few of the worst offenders and the resulting accountability that ensued:

 Self-proclaimed Culture Leech, Jessica Krug